Central Examinations - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 7.1 Aids and materials for a central on-campus examination

-7.1.2 Students are permitted to take into a central on-campus examination the following general examination aids:
+7.1.2 Students are permitted to take into a central on-campus examination general examination aids of writing implements i.e. pens, pencils, erasers, correction fluid or tape.

-(b) an unannotated bilingual English translation dictionary, unless specified as not permissible by the Course Coordinator.
-The dictionary must not have any materials attached to or inserted into it; and
+7.1.3 Unless specified by the Course Coordinator as not permissible, students can bring in an unannotated bilingual English translation dictionary.
+The dictionary must not have any materials attached to or inserted into it.

-(c) other examination aids that a Course Coordinator has specified as permissible.
-These aids are a programmable, non-programmable or any calculator and/or an English dictionary or Thesaurus.
-If an English dictionary or Thesaurus is permitted aid, it must not be annotated, nor have any other materials attached to or inserted into it.
+7.1.5 When an English dictionary or thesaurus are permitted aids, they must not be annotated, nor have any other materials attached to or inserted into it.

-7.1.4 It is the responsibility of the invigilator to ensure that only permissible materials are brought into the on-campus examination venue and used by students.
-Unauthorised materials will be confiscated by the invigilator and may be returned to the student at the end of the examination.
+7.1.7 It is the responsibility of the invigilator to ensure that only permissible materials are brought into the on-campus examination venue and used by students.
+Unauthorised materials are confiscated by the invigilator and can be returned to the student at the end of the examination.

-7.1.5 The checking of on-campus examination aids and materials is carried out at the beginning of each central examination and the Course Coordinator (or delegate) should be available at the examination venue for the beginning of the examination to clarify any anomalies that may arise.
+7.1.8 The checking of on-campus examination aids and materials is carried out at the beginning of each central examination and the Course Coordinator must be available at the examination venue for the beginning of the examination to clarify any anomalies that can arise.

 7.2 Bilingual English translation dictionaries